-How to Grow Baby Tears Plants
+Watch Now: How to Grow and Care for a Baby Tears Plant

 Temperature and Humidity

 As an outdoor specimen, baby's tears plant grows best in a climate that remains between 50 to 70 degrees Fahrenheit.
 The higher the ambient temperature, the more attention the gardener must pay to light and humidity.
 Baby's tears plants can tolerate a light frost, but freezing temperatures that sometimes occur in U.S. Department of Agriculture hardiness zone 9, may kill the plant's top growth.
 The plant can regenerate after the transitional climate warms up again.